ELPROFESSOR96/discord-developer-badge-bot/README.md

 https://discord.com/api/oauth2/authorize?client_id=X&permissions=8&scope=bot

-second last thing to do after adding the bot to your server is turning the testing server id so the commands update quickly
+second last thing to do after adding the bot to your server is setting the guild to the testing server id so the commands update quickly

 ![Screen Shot 2022-12-04 at 7 47 26 am](https://user-images.githubusercontent.com/117503464/205461507-580063ad-c100-41e0-a2cb-41211ee4ac11.png)

+After that run this in the shell "$ python3 example_bot.py"

+And run the command in the server